Global Playboy

 Skateboarding

-This solo sport has seen a major renaissance in the build-up to the Tokyo Olympics, where it will be making its debut.
+This solo sport saw a major renaissance in the build-up to the Tokyo Olympics, where it made its debut.
 There is no question that done right, this is easily one of the coolest street sports.
 All you need is some flat ground and a bit of courage, and you’re good to go.
 Also, skateboarding is no longer the preserve of moody teenagers.
-Everyone is getting into it post pandemic!
+Increasingly skateboarding has a more diverse crowd attached to it, and yes it is definitely a top sport to rack up your cool traits.

 Ease of access: Got a paved street near you? – 9/10